tgrabus/devboosterkit/templates/modules/acr/_header.md

 # Azure Container Registry Module

 This module creates an Azure Container Registry (ACR) with standardized naming conventions and security best practices.
-The module supports multiple SKU tiers (Basic, Standard, Premium) and provides configurable network access controls, private endpoints, and role-based access control (RBAC) for secure container image management.

-The module leverages Azure Verified Modules (AVM) to ensure best practices and provides enterprise-grade features.

-## Features

-This module provides container registry functionality with the following capabilities:

-- Creates Azure Container Registry with standardized naming conventions
-- Support for Basic, Standard, and Premium SKU tiers
-- Configurable public/private network access
-- Private endpoint support for Premium SKU
-- Network firewall rules with IP allowlisting
-- Zone redundancy for Premium SKU
-- Role-based access control (RBAC) assignments
-- Integration with managed identities and service principals
+Based on Azure Verified Modules (AVM), it provides enterprise-grade container registry capabilities with support for multiple SKU tiers and network isolation.

 ## Usage

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.

-### Example - Basic Container Registry
+### Example - Container Registry

-This example shows the most basic usage of the module for creating a container registry.
 ```terraform
 module "acr" {
   source = "./modules/acr"